bgoonz/docs-collection/github/github/administering-a-repository/managing-repository-settings/index.md

 ---
 title: Managing repository settings
-intro: 'Repository administrators and organization owners can change settings for a repository, like the name, ownership, and visibility, or delete the repository.'
+intro: "Repository administrators and organization owners can change settings for a repository, like the name, ownership, and visibility, or delete the repository."
 redirect_from:
   - /articles/managing-repository-settings
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 children: